Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Extract value action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ExtractValue.png "[Extract value action]")

-The *Extract value* core action is used to extract a specific value and to use this as input for further processing.
+The *Extract value* core action is used to extract a specific value and to use it as input for further processing.
 For example, you extract a specific value from a business document position such as the *pimProduct* field of the **Actindo.Modules.RetailSuite.RetailSuiteFaktBase.Models.BusinessDocumentPosition** data model, or you extract a certain position of a business document.

 You define the value to be extracted in the *Path to value* field in the configuration.